itscola/KateClient/README.md

 Actually the UI design progress takes more time.

 ### >>> The client is in the development stage.
 It is not recommended to use it for now.
-if you want to try it now, you can build a jar file using Gradlew and put the jar into the mods folder of Forge.
+If you want to try it now, you can build a jar file using Gradlew and put the jar into the mods folder of Forge.

 ### The license is AGPLV3 and ,if you want to use the codes, please mark the author name (White_cola) in your projects .
 Why the ui is apple style, because Im an apple fan.
 But to be a student,I dont have a my own macbook at present.